pablodecm/phd_thesis/src/103_chapter_3.md

-identification (e.g. jet b-tagging) and fine-tuned momentum regressions on the reconstructed objects can also be thought of as inference of latent variables, which amounts to using the additional the detector information around an object to measure more precisely its properties, such as the type of particle that produced the detector readouts clustered in the former, and a more precise determination of the momenta in the latter.
+identification (e.g. jet b-tagging) and fine-tuned momentum regressions on the reconstructed objects can also be thought of as inference of latent variables, which amounts to using the additional detector information around an object to measure more precisely its properties.
+These properties include the type of particle that produced the detector readouts clustered for particle identification, or a more precise determination of the momentum in for particle regression.

 One aspect of the generative model that complicates both reconstruction and statistical inference which has not